minond/racket-openapi/README.md

 ## TODO

+- [x] Generate request functions for all endpoints
 - [ ] Dynamically provide all symbols created by the macro.
 - [ ] Generate request methods that accept keyword arguments instead of hashes.
 - [ ] Generate response structs and return that instead of hashes.